Xilinx/Vitis-AI/Vitis-AI-Library/README.md

 $bash -x build.sh
 ```

-7. To compile the library sample in the AI Library, take classification for example, execute the following command.
+7. To compile the library sample in the AI Library, take `facedetect` as an example, execute the following command.
 ```
-$cd ~/Vitis-AI/Vitis-AI-Library/overview/samples/classification
+$cd ~/Vitis-AI/Vitis-AI-Library/overview/samples/facedetect
 $bash -x build.sh
 ```